-Honeywell's Health, Safety and Environment (HSE) organization, led by our Vice President, Health, Safety and Environment, comprises functions focused on workplace safety and health, environmental performance, regulatory compliance, and risk, including risk related to climate change.

-Honeywell's commitment to health, safety, and the environment is outlined in our Sustainable Opportunity Policy available at Honeywell.com ("About Us/Health, Safety, Environment").
+The Health, Safety, Environment, Product Stewardship, and Sustainability (HSEPS) organization, led by our Chief Sustainability Officer, comprises functions focused on workplace safety and health, environmental performance, regulatory compliance, and risk, including risk related to climate change.
+Honeywell's commitment to health, safety, and the environment is outlined in our Sustainable Opportunity Policy.

-Health, safety, and environmental considerations are embedded into every operation within Honeywell via our comprehensive management system based on recognized thirdparty standards, including ISO 14001 (the international standard that specifies requirements for an effective environmental management system) and ISO 45001 (which specifies requirements for an occupational health and safety management system), as well as industry best practices.
+Health, safety, and environmental considerations are embedded into every operation within Honeywell via our comprehensive management system based on recognized third-party standards, including ISO 14001 (the international standard that specifies requirements for an effective environmental management system) and ISO 45001 (which specifies requirements for an occupational health and safety management system), as well as industry best practices.
 All Honeywell sites are required to implement an HSEPS Management System founded on common core principles.